 Learn everything about Chateau Giscours Margaux Third Growth with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property, information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Giscours History, Overview

-Interestingly, de Pescatore got lucky with Skawinski who later became one of the most respected agriculturalists of the time in Margaux as well as in Bordeaux.
+de Pescatore got lucky with Skawinski who later became one of the most respected agriculturalists of the time in Margaux, as well as in all of Bordeaux.
 Some of Skawinski contributions include the invention of a type of plow in 1860 which still bears his name.

 While most of the top Bordeaux chateaux use gravity in their cellars today, this was a revolutionary development at the time.
 Pierre Skawinski remained with Chateau Giscours even after it changed hands and became the property of the Cruse family.
 The Cruse family sold Giscours in 1913.